 How We Evaluate

-That's why RoleSignal evaluates your performance across multiple dimensions.
-This approach helps you understand not just how well you did overall, but specifically where you're strong and where you can improve.
+That's why RoleSignal evaluates across multiple dimensions.
+You see where you're strong and where you need work—so you can focus practice where it matters.

 Problem Solving